wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-flows/includes/2-flow-create-first.md

 It can be time consuming to search for attachments through email.
 The flow that you'll build saves time by storing all your email attachments in a folder on your Microsoft OneDrive for Business account.

+If you'd like to see the process of creating flows, see the following video.
+The steps that follow guide you through the process of creating flows.

+> [!VIDEO types of flows videos.]

 ## Choose a template

 Our many templates will get your flows flowing quickly.
 They'll help you connect the services you're already using in more meaningful ways.